Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Giving birth or caring for young babies in a shelter environment can lead to longterm health and behavior consequences for both mom and babies.

-Pregnancy can be extremely taxing for a dog or cat, especially when that pet is particularly young, old, or undernourished - all of which are common scenarios for unplanned pregnancies.
+Pregnancy can be extremely taxing for a dog or cat, especially when that animals is particularly young, old, or undernourished - all of which are common scenarios for unplanned pregnancies.
 (4, 5) Puppies and kittens born to mothers who have not received adequate care throughout their pregnancy are more likely to develop health and behavioral issues throughout their life.
 (6) There is evidence to suggest that when a mother dog or cat is particularly stressed during pregnancy or birth, her offspring may be more likely to develop anxiety in adolescence or adulthood.
-This anxiety is often associated with unwanted behaviors that are often cited as reasons for surrendering a pet back to a shelter.
+Anxiety can increase the chance that a dog or cat will display undesirable and even dangerous behaviors in adulthood, which can lead to them ending up back in a shelter.
+(3)

-Private rescues cannot keep up with demand
+two small kittens sit in a cardboard boxPrivate rescues cannot keep up with demand

 Even rescues who are solely dedicated to pregnant moms, young families, and/or bottle babies are unable to keep up with demand.
 Caring for a young family or bottle babies is incredibly taxing work that most people are unable to commit to, which means that foster homes and qualified caregivers are a limited resource.

-Pets who enter the rescue at a young age won't all be adopted quickly, either.
+Pets who enter the rescue at a young age won't necessarily be adopted quickly, either.
 Many will grow up in foster care or a shelter environment, which can be detrimental to their development.
 This also takes up space that could be used to save the lives of other pets in need.

 Terminating pet pregnancy prevents suffering